 For the vision to be the strong and active advocate for the participation in, promotion and development of the sport of lawn bowls in Hong Kong.
-Lawn Bowls Association of Hong Kong, China (the Association) recognizes the rights of all stakeholders, including the right to enjoy a safe and supportive work / sport environment.
+The Hong Kong Lawn Bowls Association (the Association) recognizes the rights of all stakeholders, including the right to enjoy a safe and supportive work / sport environment.
 Sexual harassment will not in any forms be tolerated.